syncfusion-content/wpf-docs/wpf/Double-TextBox/Step-Interval.md

 ---
 layout: post
-title: Step Interval in WPF DoubleTextBox control | Syncfusion
+title: Step Interval in WPF Double TextBox control | Syncfusion
-description: Learn about Step Interval support in Syncfusion WPF DoubleTextBox control and more details about the control features.
+description: Learn about Step Interval support in Syncfusion WPF Double TextBox control and more.
 platform: wpf
 control: DoubleTextBox
 documentation: ug
 ---

-# Step Interval in WPF DoubleTextBox
+# Step Interval in WPF Double TextBox

 The [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control allows you to increase or decrease the value by pressing up-arrow and down-arrow keys in keyboard or mouse wheel over the control.
 The [ScrollInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DoubleTextBox.html#Syncfusion_Windows_Shared_DoubleTextBox_ScrollInterval) property is used to specify the increment or decrement interval.
 The default value of `ScrollInterval` is 1.